JaredDC/PyAutoBin/README.md

 ## Get the billing file from the email sent by WeChat and try to analyze it.

-**The compressed package has a password, don't download it without consult.**
+**The compressed package has password, all prompts are in Chinese, don't download it without consulting.**
-**All prompts are in Chinese, please do not download without consulting.**

 ## github
 https://github.com/JaredDC/PyAutoBin